-Keywords: must be five or six containing words that are not in the title Body: Where the scholars are more than three, use et al.,
+Keywords: must be five or six containing words that are not in the title Body: Where there are four authors or more, use et al.

-Italicise et al., ibid., words that are not English, not names of people or organisations, etc. When you use several scholars confirming the same point, state the point and bracket them in one bracket and ascending order of dates and alphabetically separated by semi-colon e.g. (Falkenmark, 1989, 1990; Reddy, 2002; Dagdeviren and Robertson, 2011; Jacobsen et al., 2012).
+Italicise et al., ibid., words that are not English, not names of people or organisations, etc. When using more than one citation confirming the same point, state the point and bracket them in one bracket and in ascending order of dates and alphabetically separated by semi-colon e.g. (Falkenmark, 1989, 1990; Reddy, 2002; Dagdeviren and Robertson, 2011; Jacobsen et al., 2012).